top of page

 We are pleased to be working with the U4 Anti-Corruption Resource Centre to develop a short online course for policy makers on ‘Corruption, Conflict, and Fragility: Matching the Approach to the Complex Context’.

-The first offering of this two-week course will be in April 2023, with another coming early 2024.
+The first offering of this two-week course was in April 2023, it was offered again in 2024, and there will be another coming early 2025.
 This course is designed to help participants understand why fragility, conflict and corruption need to be approached cohesively (not as mono-thematic sectoral approaches) and will explain how corruption manifests in FCAS and the implications this has on conflict and programming.
 Participants will also gain a “FCAS lens” to the analysis and design of strategies and programming that tackle corruption.

 Some of the topics in this course will include: